wikisophia/api/server/docs/configuration.md

 To see the default values, just start the service and check your terminal's output on startup.

-For convenience, you may want to define your custom config variables in a `config.env` file in the project root:
+For convenience, you may want to define your custom config variables in a `config.env` file in [the server directory](..):

 ```
 export WKSPH_ARGS_SERVER_ADDR=localhost:8002